 English and Fine Arts

 Immerse yourself in the study of language and literature; from the classics to contemporary work.
 Understand how words work in our lives and shape our view of the world and our place in it.

-Geography and Earth and Environmental Studies
+Geography and Earth and Environmental Science

 Explore your world and your role in making it a better place, by integrating study in both the natural and social sciences.
 Develop innovative approaches to the climate crisis and to living sustainably on Earth.